codebar/manual/_posts/2015-02-05-organiser-guide.md

 - If it is possible could you ask the host to label one of their toilets as gender neutral.
 We recommend using [this sign.](http://www.uua.org/sites/live-new.uua.org/files/documents/lgbtq/gender_neutral_bathroom_11x17.pdf)

-*Optional*

-- **A projector and screen**.
-A projector is nice to have as you can use it to host lightning talks  and to project the [Welcome to codebar](http://wip) slides.

 #### Anything else?

 - **Students and coaches**.
 We aim to have double the amount of students to coaches, and try to pair up 2 students who are working on the same tutorial with their assigned coach.